philipturner/molecular-renderer/Documentation/HDL.md

 Concatenates two directions.

-[^1]: If simulating large moissanite structures becomes necessary, we can invest time into an $O(n\log{n})$ electrostatics algorithm.
+[^1]: If simulating large moissanite structures becomes necessary, we can invest time into an O(nlog(n)) electrostatics algorithm.
 It will have unacceptably high overhead for other materials though.